 And maybe the biggest question of all: What exactly is hyaluronic acid anyway?

 According to dermatologist Ted Lain, MD, hyaluronic acid is naturally produced in our bodies.
-It's responsible for a number of natural processes, meaning its reach extends far beyond your favorite skincare product.
+It's responsible for several natural processes, meaning its reach extends far beyond your favorite skincare product.
 "Hyaluronic acid (HA) is an extremely versatile compound found in nearly all tissues of the body," he says.
 "It is located between the cells as part of the matrix that gives structure and support to tissue.
-In skin, the HA plays the important role of providing turgor and thickness to the dermis, the second layer where collagen is also found."
+In skin, the HA plays an important role in providing turgor and thickness to the dermis, the second layer where collagen is also found."
 In other words, without hyaluronic acid, our bodies and skin wouldn't function (or look) the same.

 It Hydrates the Skin

 Like we said before, this is how most people are familiar with hyaluronic acid.
 It's also the reason that it's included in so many dry skin–targeting skincare products.
 So even though you might think this benefit is obvious, it's worth repeating.
 According to dermatologist Dendy Engelman, MD, "It is an effective moisturizer because it can hold 1000x its weight in water, meaning it does wonders in hydration.
 When applied, it creates a barrier for the skin, locking in moisture and improving texture.
 Skin loses water and moisture as we age.
 This ingredient will help store hydration."